 The role of the United Nations in addressing internal displacement

-A family stands in front of their tent in an IDP settlement in Khamir, some 100 km north of the Yemeni capital Sana'a.
-Credit: Giles Clarke/OCHA
+A family stands in front of their tent in an IDP settlement in Khamir, some 100 km north of the Yemeni capital, Sana'a. © OCHA/Giles Clarke

-In 1997, the Secretary-General presented an agenda for the UN reform, which included the consolidation of the role of the Emergency Relief Coordinator (ERC) – including with regard to internal displacement.
+In 1997, the Secretary-General presented an agenda for UN reform, which included the consolidation of the role of the Emergency Relief Coordinator (ERC) – including with regard to internal displacement.
 Since the introduction of this agenda, the UN’s Third Committee has regularly highlighted the “central role of the ERC for the coordination of, protection of and assistance to” IDPs (A/RES/70/165).
 This aspect of the ERC’s mandate is particularly important, as no single UN agency is formally responsible for IDPs.

-The United Nations High Commission for Refugees (UNHCR), the UN Development Program (UNDP), and the International Organization for Migration (IOM), as well as many Non-Governmental Organizations (NGOs), have an essential role in providing assistance and protection to IDPs in a variety of contexts.
-Operationally, UNHCR - as the Global Protection Cluster lead - has spearheaded the protection of conflict-affected IDPs.
+UNHCR, UNDP and IOM, as well as many NGOs, have an essential role in providing assistance and protection to IDPs in a variety of contexts.
+Operationally, UNHCR – as the Global Protection Cluster lead – has spearheaded the protection of conflict-affected IDPs.

 The Resident Coordinator for a country, who is generally designated as its Humanitarian Coordinator (RC/HC) during a humanitarian crisis, has an important role to play in ensuring a comprehensive humanitarian response to internal displacement.
 The Internal Displacement Monitoring Centre (IDMC) and the Joint IDP Profiling Service (JIPS) both provide crucial expertise and data on situations of internal displacement.
 The Special Rapporteur on the Human Rights of IDPs works to promote the human rights of IDPs within the UN system, and conducts advocacy with Governments and key stakeholders.

-OCHA works in close partnership with Security Council bodies, UNHCR, UNDP, the Special Rapporteur on the Human Rights of IDPs, protection-related IASC agencies, and UN Secretariat organizations to promote the protection and assistance of IDPs.
+OCHA works in close partnership with Security Council bodies, UN agencies, the Special Rapporteur on the Human Rights of IDPs, NGOs and UN Secretariat entities to promote the protection and assistance of IDPs.

 A new approach to protracted internal displacement